 WHAT'S YOUR STORY?

-As we start the 20-21 school year in BBSH, we also launch our new initiative, What's your story?
+As we started the 20-21 school year in BBSH, we also launch our new initiative, What's your story?
 The intent behind What's your story? is for people of marginalized races and cultures, as well as those who have suffered because of gender orientation or identification to be able to share their stories and their ancestral stories to promote greater understanding and harmony.
 With this initiative, we invite all colors, all genders and also those who have experienced trauma through religious persecution, wars or natural disaster to share their story.
 We will continue to support people of color and are excited to present in the next months a lineup of Black storytellers, Native American ceremonies as well as experiences from the LGBTQ community.

 Unresolved issues of the past will haunt us until we can come to some global understanding of the suffering that has been imparted to others through the act of discrimination.
 It is no longer acceptable to live in a society where one group excels at the disadvantage of another.
 Through story, we hope to weave both historical and personal information into the telling and to also arouse the listener’s emotions, energy and empathy to an understanding of the universal truth that we are all equal as human beings with essential value and goodness.
 Our mission is to learn to celebrate our differences and to see our similarities, to know that underneath whatever we have inherited by birth such as skin color and gender and whatever we choose consciously such as our clothes and behavior, we are one people under God.

 Additionally, we intend to weave performances such as rituals, ceremonies, prayers, song and dance into our What’s your Story? initiative.
 The artists have always led the way in using the healing force of art for global change.

 We begin with the storyteller Thomas Saxon Southern.
 We are deeply grateful for Thomas who also opened our 2020-21 Florida school year meditation with his beautiful poem What’s your name?